PedroLabrador/TelegramInvite/README.md

-Also, you need to specify the file where the usernames are saved i suggest you to save then into a json file, 1 per 1 each line theres a users.json file included as an example (you should not try to add those users), if you are not able to create the file contact me i'll do it for you, all this are requirements to make the script work :)
+Also, you need to specify the file where the usernames are saved i suggest you to save then into a json file, 1 per 1 each line theres an 'users.json' file included as an example (you should not try to add those users), all this to make the script work :)

 Several things i must say:
 1. The script is tested on public groups (only groups with Usernames)